 Windows 7 will be with us for a long time.
 Windows Vista introduced many new Chinese features and fonts, but Win 7 is far more stable.
 I offer Windows 7 and Vista Chinese features and setup info here.

 Chinese Input Methods in Chrome OS

 Google's Chrome OS includes a full suite of Simplified and Traditional Chinese input methods and display options, and continues to improve.
 Read on for more Chrome OS Chinese input methods in the new "Aura" UI.

 Ubuntu Linux Chinese Setup

-Learn how to install and use Chinese IMEs and fonts, set fcitx and IBus preferences, and more in the latest Ubuntu releases, including Vivid Vervet, Trusty Tahr, Saucy Salamander, and more!
+Learn how to install and use Chinese IMEs and fonts, set fcitx and IBus preferences, and more in the latest Ubuntu releases, from Precise Pangolin thru Wily Werewolf, and everything in-between!

 智能手机和平板电脑：Smartphones & Tablets